-§24-106-106, C.R.S.
+§24-103-601, C.R.S.
 (Right to Audit Records)

-§24-106-107, C.R.S.
+§24-103.5-101, C.R.S.
 (Monitoring of Vendor Performance)

-- 2.1.
-Chief Procurement Officer See §24-101-301(6), C.R.S. - 2.2.
-Purchase Order A unilaterally executed Commitment Voucher, the form of which has been approved by the State Controller, issued by a State Agency or Institution of Higher Education to purchase goods, services, or construction for the direct benefit of the State, as described in this Fiscal Rule.
+2.1.
+Purchase Order - A unilaterally approved Commitment Voucher, the form of which has been approved by the State Controller, issued by a State Agency or Institution of Higher Education to purchase goods, services, or construction for the direct benefit of the State, as described in this Fiscal Rule.

-Each State Agency or Institution of Higher Education shall use a Purchase Order as described in this Rule when Fiscal Rule 3-1 (Commitment Vouchers) requires the use of a Purchase Order as the Commitment Voucher.
+Each State Agency or Institution of Higher Education shall use a Purchase Order as described in this Rule when Fiscal Rule 3-1 requires the use of a Purchase Order as the Commitment Voucher.

-4. CONTENT OF PURCHASE ORDERS
+4. CONTENT OF PURCHASE ORDERS:

 - 4.1.
 Standard Provisions All Purchase Orders issued by State Agencies and Institutions of Higher Education shall include all of the following: - 4.1.1.
-Identification of the parties; - 4.1.2.
+Identification of the parties: - 4.1.2.
 A description of all goods to be delivered and/or services to be performed; - 4.1.3.
-Payment Terms, as defined in Fiscal Rule 2-3 (Payment Terms), including the maximum dollar amount; - 4.1.4.
+Payment Terms, as defined in Fiscal Rule 2-3, including the maximum dollar amount: - 4.1.4.
 Dates that define the term of the Purchase Order; and - 4.1.5.
 Any other content required under the State Controller Contract, Grant, and Purchase Order Policies.